Vandivier/afterecon/content/2013-11-05-lessons-from-smoking-and-politics.md

 ---
-title: Lessons from \"Smoking and Politics\"
+title: "Lessons from \"Smoking and Politics\""
 date: 2013-11-05 02:40:10
 author: John Vandivier
 ---